google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 ### Release zip

-We will be using the latest release zip `graphicsfuzz-1.0.zip`.
+We will be using the latest release zip `graphicsfuzz.zip`.
 You can download this from the [releases page](glsl-fuzz-releases.md) or [build it from source](glsl-fuzz-develop.md).

 Add the following directories to your path:

-* `graphicsfuzz-1.0/python/drivers`
+* `graphicsfuzz/python/drivers`
 * One of:
-  * `graphicsfuzz-1.0/bin/Linux`
+  * `graphicsfuzz/bin/Linux`
-  * `graphicsfuzz-1.0/bin/Mac`
+  * `graphicsfuzz/bin/Mac`
-  * `graphicsfuzz-1.0/bin/Windows`
+  * `graphicsfuzz/bin/Windows`

-The `graphicsfuzz-1.0/` directory is the unzipped release.
+The `graphicsfuzz/` directory is the unzipped release.
-If building from source, this directory can be found at `graphicsfuzz/target/graphicsfuzz-1.0/`.
+If building from source, this directory can be found at `graphicsfuzz/target/graphicsfuzz/`.

 ### Java 8+